Queen of Cyprus sells her kingdom to Venice

 History of Italy

-Caterina was born in 1406 into the noble Cornaro family, which had produced four Doges.
+Caterina was born in 1406 into the noble Cornaro family, which had produced four Venetian Doges.
 She grew up in the family palace on the Grand Canal.
 The family had a long trading and business association with Cyprus.

 Queen of Cyprus